 Muscular system response

-Nerves in the peripheral nervous system extend to various parts of the body, including muscle fibers.
-A muscle fiber and the motor neuron to which it is connected.
+Nerves in the peripheral nervous system extend to various body parts, including muscle fibers.
+Muscle fiber and the motor neuron to which it is connected.

-The point at which the motor neuron joins the muscle fiber is known as the neuromuscular junction.
+The neuromuscular junction is the point at which the motor neuron joins the muscle fiber.
 When muscles receive information from internal or external stimuli, motor neurons stimulate muscle fibers.